ABC’s of CEM

 Because adaptive tests require fewer questions, the test can be completed in a shorter time period.
 Adaptive tests do not need lengthy or multiple test sessions, therefore, more of time can be focused on teaching and learning.

 Additionally, data-processing for computer-adaptive tests is quicker.
-For example, CEM assessments give raw scores immediately after an assessment has been completed.
-More detailed feedback, including standardised scores, is also available within 48 hours of returning the data to CEM.
+For example, Cambridge Insight assessments give raw scores immediately after an assessment has been completed.
+More detailed feedback, including standardised scores, is also available within 48 hours of returning the data to Cambridge Insight.

 The speed of the feedback means that teachers can start to use the information to adapt instruction and improve academic support for students straight away.